buddyboss/buddyboss-platform/src/readme.txt

 * Activity - Fixed clicking 'Comment' or 'Reply' on an activity post not scrolling down to the comment box
 * Profiles - Fixed issue when trying to follow multiple members in a row on Members directory
 * Profiles - Fixed drag and drop issues with field sets, when there are many field sets with long names
+* Profiles - Fixed extra space when adding a profile type shortcode to a page while BuddyPanel is disabled
 * Profiles - Added proper formatting for lists and underline when using 'Paragraph Text' profile field type
 * Forums - Fixed issues when adding multiple forum shortcodes onto the same WordPress page
 * Messages - Fixed the Back button not working right after componsing a message, on mobile